Southern Horizons

 If I have to pack light, can I do laundry?

 Absolutely.
-Laundry service will be available to us in many places.
+Laundry service will be available to us in the locations where we spend two nights.
 Laundry service at the hotels is typically very affordable and has a one-day turnaround.

 What is a "Shared Room"?